 - ¾ cup water

 - In a mixing bowl, combine coconut milk, rice flour and salt.
 Stir to mix all ingredient well and make sure there is no lump in the mixture.
-Pour this into a small or medium size sauce pan and cook on low heat.
+Pour this into a small or medium size sauce pan, add in the pandan leaves and cook on low heat.
 Constantly stirring until it started to boil and thickened.
 This may take about 15-20 minutes.
-Turn off the heat and pour this into a bowl and chill in the refrigerator
+Turn off the heat and pour this into a bowl

-- Scoop the bubur into a serving bowl or plate by using a spoon and pour the Gula Jawa syrup generously on top of it and forget about all the unhappy things and start counting your blessing
+- Scoop the bubur into a serving bowl by using a spoon and pour the Gula Jawa syrup generously on top of it and forget about all the unhappy things and start counting your blessing 🙂 Best when you serve it warm